OsEsparza04/JavaScript/README.md

 # JavaScript for CodeNewbies
 codeNewbie

 Let´s say that this repository was created in order to practice, performing  the repetition workout, the fundamental concepts that every programmer must master in order to code fluently.
-Amongt this concepts, I´m considering practicing how to declare functions(different variants), how to declare arrays and iterate over them, how to create loops, how to create classes and objects, and so on....in the JS language.
+Among this concepts, I´m considering practicing how to declare functions(different variants), how to declare arrays and iterate over them, how to create loops, how to create classes and objects, and so on....in the JS language.

 I´m going to share with you how I´m doing this stuff by performing these exercises until I feel comfortable on doing this without reviewing notes.